Now, more than ever, we need your help! , Donate today

 Roz Rothstein

-Roz is a co-founder and CEO of StandWithUs.
+Roz Rothstein is a co-founder and CEO of StandWithUs.
 The daughter of Holocaust survivors, Rothstein and her husband Jerry, along with community leader Esther Renzer, sought to strengthen Israel’s image by empowering Israel’s supporters worldwide with innovative educational materials, conferences, fellowships, campaigns, missions to Israel, social media, educational videos, and programs.
 Since the inception of StandWithUs, the Forward has twice named Rothstein one of the 50 most influential Jews in America, and the Jerusalem Post has twice named her one of the 50 most influential Jews in the world.

 Michael Dickson